Nael Barakat (Board Member)

 Smith serves on the North Providence Building Board of Review which he has chaired for thirty years.
 He is on the Civil Engineering Advisory Board for Civil Engineering at URI and chaired that group for an extended period of time.
 He serves on the Engineering Professional Advisory Board at Roger Williams University and served as that group’s vice-chair.

-Sara Wilson (Professional Society Representative, ASME)
+Sara Wilson (Board Vice Chair and Participating Society Representative, ASME)

 Dr. Sara Wilson is an Associate Professor in Mechanical Engineering at the University of Kansas (KU).
 After 2 years in Orthopedics at the University of Virginia Medical Center as a researcher, she started in the faculty at KU in 2001.
 From 2010 to 2018, she served as the director of the Bioengineering Graduate Program at KU.
 Dr. Wilson teaches courses in responsible conduct of research in engineering and has been active in developing materials for teaching responsible conduct of research.
 Her research is focused on biomechanics and the development of medical devices.